Rajya Sabha elections: Voting underway for 16 seats in four states

 In Maharashtra and Karnataka, voting is being held to fill six and four Rajya Sabha seats respectively.

 There are seven candidates in the fray for six seats in Maharashtra.
-The BJP has nominated three candidates in the state – Union minister Piyush Goyal, Anil Bonde and Dhananjay Mhadik.
+The BJP has nominated three candidates in the state – Union minister Piyush Goyal, Anil Bonde and Dhananjay Mahadik.
 From the ruling Maha Vikas Aghadi alliance, Shiv Sena’s Sanjay Raut and Sanjay Pawar; National Congress Party’s Praful Patel and Congress’ Imran Pratapgarhi are contesting.

 A close contest is expected between the state’s ruling Shiv Sena and the opposition BJP for the sixth seat.